SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-22-paxlovid-approved.md

   EUA.  <sup id="fn7a">[[7]](#fn7)</sup>  This one goes on for 11 pages; I'm always surprised at how long they are.
   - Some of it is detail about which sections of the FDA Act apply.
-If you care about that, you're probably a lawyer and don't need me to tell you about it.
+If you care about that, then you're probably a lawyer and don't need me to tell you about it.
 If you care about it and are _not_ a lawyer, then I slightly fear you.
   - It specifies the prescribing guidelines, the appearance of the pills, the required package inserts, reporting adverse events, monthly reporting on viral variants